The Miyaoka-Yau inequality and uniformisation of canonical models: Introduction

 \subsection{Acknowledgements}

 \approvals{ Behrouz & yes \\ Daniel & yes \\ Stefan & yes \\ Thomas & yes }

 The authors would like to thank Dave Anderson, Paolo Cascini, Fabrizio Catanese, Philippe Eyssidieux, Jochen Heinloth, Zsolt Patakfalvi, Erwan Rousseau, Emanuel Scheidegger, Shigeharu Takayama and Angelo Vistoli for helpful discussions.
 Adrian Langer answered our questions concerning his paper \cite{MR3314517} and saved us from making a grave mistake at least once.
 He also explained his approach to the restriction theorem\Preprint{, cf.\ our remarks at the beginning of Section~\ref{ssec:langer1}}.
 Behrouz Taji warmly thanks Steven Lu for fruitful discussions.
-All authors want to thank the Institut Élie Cartan (Nancy) for the invitation to attend the Journées Complexes Lorraines 2015, during which crucial discussions concerning the content of this article took place.